merrickp/markdown_viewer/README.md

-Overview:
+# Markdown Viewer

+## Overview

-This project contains a Lift web application that takes a markdown and translates it to HTML using the Knockoff library.
+This is a simple web application to convert Markdown to HTML that demonstrates using [Lift](http://tristanjuricek.com/knockoff) as a web framework and the [Knockoff](http://tristanjuricek.com/knockoff) library to do the conversion.

-How to run:
+## How to run

-1. Download or install sbt
+1. If not already installed, download and install [sbt](http://www.scala-sbt.org/), a build tool for Java and Scala projects
-    - Following the instructions for http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html
+    - Follow the setup instructions: (http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html)

-2.
+2. Clone the repository: `# git clone git@bitbucket.org:merrickp/markdown_viewer.git`.

+3. In the root folder of the repository, run sbt

+4. Run the following command in sbt: `> container.start`.
+This will start the web application on port 8080.

+5. Navigate to http://localhost:8080 to view the result.